javiearth/git-course/git-course.md

 #### 1.10.3 Switching between branches.

 There are two ways to change to another branch, one you already know because you've used it: checkout (e.g. `$git checkout asadillo-anchego`).
-But let's try another one that is more modern: `swtich`.
+But let's try another one that is more modern: `switch`.

 `$ git switch asadillo-manchego`

 We haven't done any changes yet so if you use `git reflog` you'll see that both branches are in the same commit, and also the head is in that commit pointing (`-->`) to 'asadillo-manchego' because is the branch we are working on.

-Copy the recipe from [my repository](https://guthub.com/javiearth/git-course/example-recipes.md), save the file and apply the changes to the new branch.
+Copy the recipe from [my repository](https://github.com/javiearth/git-course/blob/main/example-recipes.md), save the file and apply the changes to the new branch.

 ```
 Solution: